BraydonTGS/HubSpot/README.md

 Implement a static method GetHubSpotApiKey that returns the _hubSpotApiKey.

-Build the Project: Clean and rebuild the project to ensure there are no errors.
+Clean and rebuild the project to ensure there are no errors.

 ## Testing
 The HubSpotApiServiceTests Class Currently has all of the Tests for Querying the HubSpot API.